ACertainArchangel/CPE-301-Evil-Tetris/module_discriptions.md

 ## Gabe — Sound Machine
 Components needed:
-* Passive Piezo buzzer x3
+* Passive Piezo buzzer x3 (standard hobby specs no brand)
-* Resistor x3 (very likely 100-200 ohms depending on desired volume and safety level)
+* Resistor x3 (very likely 100-200 ohms depending on desired volume and safety level) (no brand)
-* Capacitor x3 -> Experement but 10 micro farads is likely good
+* Capacitor x3 -> Experement but 10 micro farads is likely good (no brand)
-* Jumper wires to make connections
+* Jumper wires to make connections (no brand)
-* Possibly more and special wire depending on our casing and water proofing capabilities Connect pin 11 to one piezo buzzer through resistor and capacitor to ground Connect pin 5  to one piezo buzzer through resistor and capacitor to ground Connect pin 6  to one piezo buzzer through resistor and capacitor to ground
+* Possibly more and special wire depending on our casing and water proofing capabilities (tbd) Connect pin 11 to one piezo buzzer through resistor and capacitor to ground Connect pin 5  to one piezo buzzer through resistor and capacitor to ground Connect pin 6  to one piezo buzzer through resistor and capacitor to ground